doubleaaron/RoboND-Rover-Project/writeup_template.md

 ![alt text][image12]

-![alt text][image5]

-Then it was on to nav, obstacle, rock sample thresholding and rover_coords.
+Then I moved on to nav, obstacle, and rock sample thresholding and rover_coords.

 threshed = color_thresh(warped)

 Obstacle thresholds are just the opposite of Navigable thresholds.
-I used obs_map to take absolute values of threshed map and returns 0's where obstacles are, multiplied by the mask.
+I used obs_map to take absolute values of threshed map and return 0's where obstacles are, multiplied by the mask.

 obs_map = np.absolute(np.float32(threshed) - 1) * mask

-Map to World Coordinates
+#### Map to World Coordinates

 ![alt text][image4]